-Monocular Elevation Deficiency, also known by the older term Double Elevator Palsy, is an inability to elevate one eye, usually resulting in one eye that is pointed downward relative to the other eye (hypotropia) [See figure 1].
+Monocular Elevation Deficiency, also known by the older term Double Elevator Palsy, is an inability to elevate one eye in all fields of gaze, usually resulting in one eye that is pointed downward relative to the other eye (hypotropia) [See figure 1].

 This entity is not known to be hereditary (inherited).
 It is a rare condition, and can be congenital (present at birth) or acquired after birth.